ggonzalez94/base-auctions/README.md

 Auctions are a core mechanism  for a wide array of situations where price discovery, liquidity, or allocation of scarce resources is needed.
 In web3, trustless, on-chain auctions bring transparency, security, and efficiency—empowering anyone, anywhere to participate without intermediaries.
 Auction design is a careful balance of encouraging bidders to reveal valuations, discouraging cheating or collusion, and maximizing revenues.
-Auctions are everywhere in web3, from NFT sales to MEV, but there's no library that provides teams with base implementations they can extend.
+Auctions are everywhere in web3, from NFT sales to liquidations and ICOs, but there's no library that provides teams with base implementations they can extend.
+This library aims to fill that gap.

 ## Current Implementations

 * [English Auction](src/EnglishAuction.sol): A classic ascending-price auction that allows bids until a deadline and extends time to prevent last-second sniping.
-Built with extensibility hooks for custom increments, bidder whitelists, and unique asset-transfer logic.
+Built with extensibility hooks for custom logic like increments and bidder whitelists.

 * [Dutch Auction](src/DutchAuction.sol): A descending-price auction that sells multiple identical items.
-This type of  auction is most commonly used for goods that are required to be sold quickly.
-The default implementation implements a linear decrease in price until the floor price is reached, but this can be overridden to implement a custom price curve.
+This type of  auction is most commonly used for goods that are required to be sold quickly and efficiently.
+The default implementation uses a linear decrease in price until the floor price is reached, but this can be overridden to implement a custom price curve.

+## Examples

+You can find examples of how to use the library in the [examples](examples) folder.

 ## Installation